 Texture: Still solid, like regular coconut oil at room temp, but the dark Particle sediment on the bottom was nowhere in sight.

 In hindsight, after two weed washes is where I would stop.
 As you’ll see in the next wash, the oil seemed to get somewhat waterlogged, but that could have been because I got pressed for time and put it in the freezer for a few hours.

 Still, this batch was perfect and I think it’s worth the time and effort up until this point.
 After this wash, the oil was perfect for whipping up and had the faintest weed taste and smell.
 It was really nice.

 Texture: Creamy and light.
 It seemed like it would have made a great whipped spread, but I’ll have to try that the next time I stop at this many washes.

 At this point, I was ready to get baking, so I did the last wash and tossed it in the freezer.
-This must have been no bueno, because the oil got waterlogged and when I was baking with it, I had to let the water drip out on several occasions.
-It didn’t change much flavor or scent wise, but the water still turned colors a bit, so I’m guessing that something was still happening.
+The oil got waterlogged and when I was baking with it, I had to let the water drip out on several occasions.
+It didn’t change much flavor or scent-wise, but the water still turned colors a bit, so I’m guessing that something was still happening.

 Scent: Lightly weedy.
 Not noticeable at all until your nose was right up on it.

 Flavor: Light with a tiny bit of a weedy after taste.

 Texture: Waterlogged, which I think was due to rushing it into the freezer.
 Other than that, once I got most of the water , it creamed up with sugar for cookies very nicely.

 From my experience, if you’re trying to improve the flavor of your canna oil without destroying potency or the cannabinoid profile, doing a post-extraction wash or two can be a valuable use of your time.